Skip to content

 Confidentiality

 We will aim to treat your enquiry on a confidential basis.
-We may however share the details of your enquiry, as necessary, with other Council services in order to be able to provide you with our advice.
+We may however share the details of your enquiry, as necessary, with other Council services or with external consultees relevant to your proposal in order to be able to provide you with our advice.
+If you do not wish your application proposals to be shared please make this clear in your submission however please be aware that this may impact on the content and quality of any response we provide.

 We will process your personal data in accordance with our privacy statement.
 Upon request and under the terms of the Freedom of Information Act, any information provided as part of a pre-application enquiry may need to be made available.
 We cannot therefore give an assurance that confidentiality can be maintained in all circumstances.

 We will charge an administration fee for all paper submissions which is in addition to the relevant statutory application fee and any advertisement fee, if required.
+Details of the costs for this can be found on our website at Payment of planning and building warrant fees.
 We therefore encourage all our customers to make online submissions where possible.

 Helpful information